AndrewH1188/go-tennis-ms1/README.md

 * [Am I Responsive](http://ami.responsivedesign.is/) was used for the screenshot of the mock up in the README.md file.
 * [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) was used to test sizes, check responsiveness and view the layouts as well as debug errors and problems I encountered along the way.
 * [Codepen.io](https://codepen.io/) was used to start and play with what I had here without affecting the otiginal files in GitPod.
+* [Prettier.io](https://prettier.io/) was used to make my CSS look neat, tidy and easier to follow.
+* [Onlinespellcheck.com](https://www.online-spellcheck.com/) I have run my README.md through here to check for any spelling errors.

 ## Testing:
 Having had many sessions of tennis coaching and working with my tennis coach Adam Jameel I not only understand what he is looking for as a provider, but what as someone who has had coaching I would expect to see on the website so can target the right audience.
 I took into consideration that users would view this website on different devices with different screen sizes / viewport heights and widths.
 When it came to the design approach I used Bootstrap which mainly gave me the mobile first approach, I had to add media queries for the forms and the footer in order to make this responsive.
 I used Google Chrome Dev Tools to test the various layouts on different screens and sizes.
 I also used my Mac for a medium sized screen (13 inch), I hooked this up to my 32 inch TV via HDMI for a larger screen view, my 5th generation iPad (9.7 inch screen) for a medium view and my iPhone 11 (6.06 inch screen) for the smaller screens to test that what Google is showing with the Dev Tools matches the device.
 By testing what I was seeing using the different methods as above I was able to identify issues where elements were not changing according to the screen they were being viewed on.
 I have also turned the screens on the devices in order to test the responsiveness based on how different users may be viewing the website, this also helps as on one screen it may display a layout or feature one way, but on a different orientation it may display this function or feature a different way.
+One of the most tested elements in my project I would say was the footer.
+There were many times when something decided not to work but I have something close to what I am looking for and it is clean in layout so I am happy with this.
+Over the course of this project I have been coding and testing in Dev Tools as well as on my Mac, TV, iPad and iPhone to try and get the most out of what I have done as well as identify any issues that crop up along the way.

 ## Implementation
 I have built many websites before but never in Git or fully in code so this is my first time of debugging.
 To do this I would mainly use Dev Tools in Google Chrome.
 Having built the majority with Bootstrap this allowed me to add features for the mobile first approach.
 In order to test measurements I would mainly put these at a higher value than required to test if these were working or not.
 I used Lighthouse in the dev tools to check the performance of my website, both on desktop and on mobile.
 This allowed me to find errors in my code and fix these.
 The problem I have had with the Lighthouse is that although there are many positive aspects for all pages on the desktop view and the upload and contact there is a real issue with performance on the index page unfortunatley.
 I can see that some of the performance errors for the home page on the mobile view is because the images do not have sizes on them, but when I added these the W3 Validator didn't like this.

 ## Results
-Whilst testing I found up with the following problems:
+Whilst testing I found the following problems and issues:
 * The nav bar wouldn’t display or function as I had intended per the design.
 When I had my Mentoring session with Antonija we looked at the Bootstrap equivalent that worked as close as intended, and so this was added into the code to replace the other that didn’t work as expected.
 * I copied what I had with my footer into the [test files](/workspace/go-tennis-ms1/test-files) on more than one occasion in order to try and correct the responsiveness and the alignment issues.
 I took a look online and was able to find the perfect footer from bootstrap which was added and works well especially with the responsiveness issue.
 * Another part of the [test files](/workspace/go-tennis-ms1/test-files) incorporates the carousel testing.
 I deleted some parts out from the Bootstrap carousel as the images and text were not laid out as I had originally planned.
 To fix this I decided to create the slides in Adobe InDesign and save these out as jpgs, this enabled me to upload and add the jpgs into the carousel easily and have the desired layout and positioning.
 * I have also been testing the background image and layout in the [test files](/workspace/go-tennis-ms1/test-files) upload test file.
 I wanted to play with this in a different file rather than loose all what I had achieved because I had something out of place.
+* I have a couple of examples, one being on the mobile devices [here](/assets/images/testing/mobile-footer-issues.jpg) and the other on other devices such as desktops looking for the solution [here](/assets/images/testing/testing-to-find-issues.jpg).
+* After my mentor session with Antonija her showing me the problem with how I had the background I amended this.
+At first it was showing fine but then when I was amending more items I realised the browser wasn't loading these changes even though I was force refreshing.
+When I reopened the window to test the changes I had made I was faced with more errors than I had before.
+The backgrounds missing as shown [here](/assets/images/testing/background-dissapeared.jpg) trhe background had dissappeared.
+I tried everything I could think of before turning to Tutor Support from Scott as I was missing something which was stopping this from working.
+Scott pointed out it was the link to the images, and upon me updating these we were back in play again with all systems back to normal.
+* Nav font wasnt working but when this was checked the text was in the <i> from the Font Awesome Icon.
+Once this was changed the font worked.

-I have added my results for all into the project and these are listed in my README.md file below:
+I have added my results for the Lighthouse testing that I have done into the project and these are listed in my README.md file below:
 ![Home page Lighthouse desktop](assets/images/lighthouse/home-lighthouse-desktop.jpg)
 ![Home page Lighthouse mobile](assets/images/lighthouse/home-lighthouse-mobile.jpg)
 ![Upload page Lighthouse desktop](assets/images/lighthouse/upload-lighthouse-desktop.jpg)